jeevano/golemdb/README.md

 ### Sharding
 - **Sharding strategy**: In this implementation, data is sharded based on key ranges.
 Each shard (sometimes referred to as region) is a seperate raft group storing keys within a continuous lexicographical range. (e.g. [a, n), [n, z] may be two shards)
-- The GolemDB server node keeps track of the shards it is leading or replicating, and will serve client requests that fall in these shard ranges, and reject all other requests
+- The GolemDB server node keeps track of the shards it is leading or replicating, and will serve client requests that fall in these shard ranges.
+If a user request key does not fall into the shards that the node has joined, it will be rejected.
-- The shards are a raft group that could have several nodes participating in them, and the nodes themselves may participate in many different shards.
+- The shards are a raft group that could have several nodes participating in them, and the nodes themselves may participate in many distinct shards.

 ### Placement Driver
 - The Placement Driver (PD) is a seperate module that is responsible for coordinating these shards.
-It does so by instructing nodes to join, leave, or split shards based on a set of rules.
+It does so by instructing nodes within the cluster to join, leave, or split shards.
 - PD recieves periodic heartbeats from all the nodes within the GolemDB cluster, which contain info on the nodes status and participation in shards.
 PD uses this information to perform auto-sharding and resharding.
-- PD maintains and updates a routing table for key ranges to their respective raft groups and leader.
+- Using the heartbeat data, PD maintains and updates a routing table for key ranges to their respective raft groups and leader.
      - The routing table may look something like this:
 ```
 [a, g) -> {Shard 1, Node 1}